 The offering price is substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the net tangible book value of our common stock.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ . per share, based on the offering price of \$13.39 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on July 30, 2015, and our pro forma net tangible book value as of March 31, 2015.
-In addition, investors purchasing common stock in this offering will contribute % of the total amount invested by stockholders since inception but will own % of the shares of common stock outstanding.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$9.07 per share, based on the offering price of \$13.25 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on August 7, 2015, and our pro forma net tangible book value as of June 30, 2015.